SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/debug.md

 SuperOffice Web always takes a long time to start up initially because IIS needs to initiate both the .NET common language runtime and NetServer.
 As soon as the w3wp.exe IIS work process is up and running you'll see that the performance is a way better.

-We do however also have some online services configurable in the web.config file.
+We do however, also have some online services configurable in the *web.config* file.
 If you experience poor performance on the second login you may turn off *Logging to SuperOffice Research & Product Developement.* Go to Diagnostics and turn off Log to SuperOffice Research & Product Developement.

-## NetServer Diagnostics
+## NetServer diagnostics

 You can turn on and off logging for NetServer for Web client directly in the *Web.config* file.